 MX3D gets go-ahead for 3D-printed bridge in Amsterdam.
 Gizmag has covered a wealth of remarkable architectural projects involving 3D printing – including a backyard castle, a number of small homes and a room with 260 million surfaces – but a project in Amsterdam, Netherlands, is set to be particularly impressive.
 3D printing R&D firm MX3D is planning to print a bridge across a canal.
 It is hoped that the robots used will print their own supports and gradually move across the water, creating the bridge as they go.

 The project is a collaboration with, among others, design software company Autodesk and construction firm Heijmans and will incorporate robotics, software engineering, craftsmanship and design.
 Designer Joris Laarman, who has previously worked with MX3D printing free-standing 3D sculptures, is using Autodesk software to design what is described as "an ornate metal bridge. " "I strongly believe in the future of digital production and local production, in the new craft," says Laarman.
 Source: MX3D, Joris Laarman Studio.
 This Controversial Chinese Company Wants To 3-D Print Your Next House.
 SUZHOU, China -- Walking through WinSun’s show lot in the Suzhou Industrial Park, one gets a glimpse of the past and possible future of building construction.

 Views from the fifth story of a boxy concrete structure reveal a horizon typical of the outskirts of Chinese cities today: Clusters of construction cranes surround high rises sprouting from rice fields.
 Streams of trucks flow to and from these construction sites, carrying in the raw ingredients of China’s construction industry -- migrant workers, steel and lots of cement -- and departing with loads of wood scraps and building waste.
 It’s a model that has fueled the largest urbanization and housing boom in history, while also helping pollute China’s skies and deplete its natural resources.

 WinSun (Chinese name: Yingchuang) says it wants to overturn that model.
 That boxy concrete structure isn’t made of the usual blend of ingredients.
 WinSun’s 3-D printed structures have attracted equal parts buzz and controversy.
 These buildings were created with a 3D printer.
 It might not exactly sound appealing to live in, but a Chinese company has constructed two buildings using a 3D printer that recycles industrial waste to form new building material.
 Shanghai-based Winsun has been showing off the two neighboring projects, one an 1100-square-meter villa, the other a 6-story residential block, in the Chinese city of Suzhou.

 The residential block is the world’s tallest 3D-printed building, according to the company.
+It took Winsun a day to print out one level of the residential block, and then five more to put the level together.
+As for the villa, both the interior and exterior of the home were created using the company’s 3D printing tech.
+(More pictures can be found here.)
+Michael Kan Winsun was founded in 2002, and specializes in 3D printers designed for construction.
+The company’s printers are 6.6 meters tall, and work by secreting layers of construction material on top each other to form densely packed building blocks.
 Loughborough University researchers unveil plans to commercialize 3D concrete printing.
 Following our recent report of a Chinese company printing 10 houses in a day, the potential for architects to essentially click-and-print complex large-scale projects on a regular basis has moved a step closer to reality.